 Work can be extremely stressful, even when you are off the clock.
-Whether your job is physically demanding, mentally taxing, or emotionally draining, what you deal with at work likely spills into your personal life as well.
+Whether your job is physically demanding, mentally taxing, or emotionally draining, what you deal with at work also spills into your personal life.

 To handle the stresses of work and life, many people turn to things like alcohol or cigarettes, while others turn to drugs like marijuana or cocaine.

-A growing problem in the United States is the rate at which people are abusing opiates or opioids.
+A growing problem in the United States is the rate at which people abuse opiates or opioids.

 Drug Use By Occupation

 As far back as post WWII, researchers have been trying to determine why certain career fields are more prone to experiencing problems with alcoholism and addiction.